rsamwilson2323-cloud/AirSwipe-3D-Gallery/README.md

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

 ---

 ## 🚀 Final Note

-This project shows how powerful **Computer Vision + Creativity** can be.
+AirSwipe 3D Gallery is a perfect blend of **Computer Vision + UI Innovation**.
-Build, experiment, and take it to the next level!
+Build more.
+Experiment more.
+Create the future.